Boeing 747-8 Intercontinental Airliner, United States of America

 The forward production plans involve ramping down to completion and final production of the 747-400 series and the simultaneous ramping up of 747-8 production.
 Delivery of the final 747-400 was in early 2009.

-The aircraft will be able to operate from about 200 airports worldwide for hub-to-hub and hub-to-point operations.
+The aircraft can able to operate from about 200 airports worldwide for hub-to-hub and hub-to-point operations.

 The 14,815km (8,000nm) range allows direct connection between nearly every major city pair airports in the world, for example New York and Hong Kong, Los Angeles and Mumbai, London and Singapore.